-When your health is on your mind, it’s tempting to ask Google for an instant diagnosis.
-But if you do that, tread carefully.
-There’s a lot of useful information out there, but there’s also plenty of nonsense – and there’s a reason doctors spend all those years training, too.
+When your health is on your mind, it’s tempting to ask Google.
+But if you do that, be careful.
+There’s a lot of useful information out there, but there’s also plenty of nonsense – and it’s not always easy to spot which is which.

-You’re an individual, and you need individual advice from an expert.
+Everyone is different, so only an expert can give you advice based on what’s happening for you.
 So in this section we’ve included info on where to find support you can rely on, plus details of cancer warning signs and risk factors.

-So if you do see a doctor or nurse and don’t feel you’re being taken seriously, be persistent.
+If you see a doctor or nurse and don’t feel you’re being taken seriously, keep trying.
 Book another appointment.
 Take someone with you.
 See another doctor.
-And never feel bad about speaking up.
+And never feel bad about asking to be listened to.